FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

   - autoconf (2.63 or better)
   - automake (1.11 or better)
   - libtool (2.2.6b or better)
-  - FNCS2
+  - FNCS
-- ns-3 (our version based on 3.22)
+- ns-3 (our version based on 3.26)
   - Python (for the waf installer)
-  - FNCS2
+  - FNCS

 It will be assumed that you will be installing all software into
-$HOME/FNCS2-install.
+$HOME/FNCS-install.
 Doing so will greatly simplify the steps of this tutorial since we can set $LD_LIBRARY_PATH and $PATH accordingly, as well as any other needed installation paths while building many of the involved software packages.
 In fact, now would be a good time to set a shortcut environment variable, like so:

 ```
-export FNCS2_INSTALL="$HOME/FNCS2-install"
+export FNCS_INSTALL="$HOME/FNCS-install"
 ```

-NOTE: You could, in theory, change this to point to wherever you wish to install FNCS2 and all related software packages.
+NOTE: You could, in theory, change this to point to wherever you wish to install FNCS and all related software packages.

 It is also assumed that you are using a Bourne shell; all of the step-by-step instructions (like the one above) that appear in this